simonpicard/simonmyway.com/content/posts/ultralight-trekking-the-gr54-185km-in-5-days.md

 Half an hour later, I refill my water bottles and go.
 It's a steep downhill to the valley.
 The early lights make for a vivid landscape.
 There's a shelter midway.
 I notice a guy with a T-shirt colored to the Belgian flag.
 He and his friends are from Tournai.
 He tells me that the water here is not drinkable, good that I refilled.

-7a, I'm at 1000m, on my way to Villar-Lourbière.
+7a, I'm at 1000m, on my way to Villar-Loubière.
 It's flat.
 For 12km.
 Next to a road.
 Yesterday during dinner, I meet a group of 4 friends, with trail running-ish style.
 Turns out they are wrapping the GR54 counterclockwise, in 5 days, bivouacking.
 Meaning carrying a tent and food, for about 12-15kg.
 Pretty impressive.
 Thus, they came the way I'm heading to.
 They decided to take a bus for this flat section.
 Should I also skip it hitchhiking?
 What about the alpine alternative going through l'Olan, that's not flat?
 And actually, will there be room for me this evening?

 As I understand that yolo-ing every decision on this trek is harder due to accommodation high demand, I decide to book a bed in a gite 3 steps later, with a total estimation of 13 hours.
 And what about the next day?
 And the day after?
 Well, at the end of day 3, I will be at end of step 9, on a total of 14.
 Wait, am I about to complete this trek in 5 days?
 175km 11kD+?
 I don't know, but let's book as if.
 Alea jacta es.